Radiology Programs in Georgia with Course Descriptions

 Georgia Northwestern Technical College

-Rome-based Georgia Northwestern Technical College prepares students to become qualified radiographers and qualified diagnostic medical sonography employees while they learn about clinical radiography, radiographic procedures, foundations of sonography, abdominal sonography and radiographic pathology.
-The college also offers a diagnostic medical sonography diploma.
-While there's also a radiologic technology diploma, the program currently is not accepting new students.
+Rome-based Georgia Northwestern Technical College prepares students to become qualified radiographers and diagnostic medical sonographers through associate's degree programs in radiologic technology and diagnostic medical sonography.
+Classes cover clinical radiography, radiographic procedures, abdominal sonography and radiographic pathology.
+The college also offers a diagnostic medical sonography diploma program.

 Georgia Perimeter College